tumarkin/qmk_firmware/keyboards/preonic/keymaps/tumarkin/readme.md

 - Ten key activated holding Qwerty location G or R on the left hand
 - Movement mode activate by holding space

+- Lower space is delete.
+Raise space is backspace.